 3.One passport size (4 x 6 cm) photo

 4. Boarding card of the flight of arrival

-5. Duly filled-in Visa on Arrival application (Get Application Form in this page below) and Arrival / Departure Card (provided during the flight)
+5. Duly filled-in Visa on Arrival application (Thailand Visa on Arrival Application Form is given in this page below) and Arrival / Departure Card (provided during the flight)

 6. Visa on Arrival fee of 1,000 Thai Baht to be paid in Thai currency only

 7. Hotel reservation / other stay address in Thailand

 8. Thai or other currency or debit/credit card equivalent to 10,000 Thai Baht per person or 20,000 Thai Baht per family

 (Super Rich Money Exchange in Bangkok and Best Money Changer in Pattaya)

 (Visa Process at Don Muang Airport later in this page)

 Arrival / Departure card is provided to the passengers during the flight itself and should be filled in carefully.
 Visa on Arrival application form is made available at the counter seen in the above picture.
 The staff at the counter will ask for your passport size photo that will be stapled on the blank form before the form is given to you.
 Completely filled in application form and other documents need to be carried into the above Visa on Arrival gate.